omerlandau/MHR-NLP-Transformers/README.md

 In this work we :

 * Propose some manual and dynamic methods for parameter swappings during the training of the Tranformer model.
-* Suggest a new component added to the Multi-head Attention mechanism, we called the Alpha Matrix.
+* Suggest a new component added to the Multi-head Attention mechanism, we call Alphas Matrix.
 It is in charge of heads mixing in the MHA mechanism.
 * Examine the effect of such parameter swapping and heads mixing on two transltion task's datasets.

 We provide here our code and the steps needed in order to reproduce our experiments.